magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-33893-->

 *  You can now configure whether to send an invoice.
 Previously, invoice sending was not configurable, and Magento always sent an invoice after it was created.
 Invoice and order emails were both sent in the scope of one observer.
-Now separate observers govern the sending of order email and invoice email.
+Separate observers now govern the sending of order email and invoice email.
 [GitHub-27656](https://github.com/magento/magento2/issues/27656)

 ### Reports